 Myth #2: People grow out of ADHD.

 Your brain does not reform into a neurotypical brain when you become an adult.
 People do not grow out of ADHD, but we are learning that the symptoms are different in adults than they are in children.
 Early intervention and treatment help children learn to adapt and compensate for their ADHD symptoms, which makes life much less complicated when they become adults.
+If you suspect your child may have ADHD, check out our ADHD Parent Guide.

 Myth #3: The only symptoms of ADHD are inattention and hyperactivity.